buzzware/cascade/api_docs/using_cascade/in_depth/blobs_in_depth.md

 comparison of large files.

 The Cascade "freshness" method reduces server requests by using cached values when the time since the last request is less than the "freshness" seconds.
-Ths means there will still be server requests when serverside values have not changed, which is hard or possible to avoid, and isn't normally a great cost considering the reduction achieved by caching.
+This means there will still be server requests when serverside values have not changed, which is hard or impossible to avoid, and isn't normally a great cost considering the reduction achieved by caching.
 However it is different for blobs because they can be of a very large size.
 ETags provide an effective method to eliminate repeat binary downloads of the same file content.